2019

 Black Country Partnership NHS Trust Sandwell Council

-Concerns summary Inconsistent information sharing and a lack of multi-agency collaboration between mental health and social care led to inadequate risk assessment and slow referral processes for a patient with escalating mental health needs.
+Concerns summary (AI summary) Inconsistent information sharing and a lack of multi-agency collaboration between mental health and social care led to inadequate risk assessment and slow referral processes for a patient with escalating mental health needs.

 Youngson Nkhoma